Angel2367716/TriviaGame/pseudocode.md

     d)load the question ✅
     <!--move to 7-->

-7)Work on timeUp method
+7)Work on timeUp method✅
-    a)clear interval timer
+    a)clear interval timer✅
-    b)set subwrapper to tell us that we ran out of time i)change the html document and use a "ran out of time" message for the player <!--see 10.c.i for reference-->
-    c)let the player know what the correct answer should have been i)subwrapper jquery selector
+    b)set subwrapper to tell us that we ran out of time i)change the html document and use a "ran out of time" message for the player <!--see 10.c.i for reference-->✅ c)let the player know what the correct answer should have been✅ i)subwrapper jquery selector
         ii).append
         iii)html header element with message about correct answer